 Although you may already have a dog, seldom they have what it takes to work day in and day out.
 We will evaluate your current dog, but understand that over the past decade we have only found a few to be temperamentally sound to do the work necessary.
 We work with several breeders that breed dogs specifically for service work.
 These dogs are not your ordinary pet.
 These dogs have been bred to have the temperament, the personality, the size and structure to perform the duties of a service dog.

 5. Fundraising/Financing meeting.

 Please note that we are a for profit service dog training school and with that it enables us to keep the costs down and affords us the ability to allow you to make monthly payments (upon approval).
 If you choose to obtain your own fundraising/financing to pay for our service that is up to you, we cannot get involved with any fundraising, grants, bake sales, etc. because we are the direct recipient of such funds.
 The price breakdown is explained during your initial interview process and kept very private.

 Each puppy/dog will learn puppy obedience, crate training, house manners, leadership, confidence building, basic obedience commands; sit, down, come, stay, wait, look, off, no, extended stays, mild distractions, beginning off leash work, heel/loose leash walking.
-In twelve weeks time your puppy/dog will have the foundation for service work and will have learned 30 commands including some of his/her specific commands for you personally.
+During this time your puppy/dog will have the foundation for service work and will have learned many commands including some of his/her specific commands for you personally.

-In some cases, mostly psychiatric and autistic, you will participate in weekly private lessons at the training center while your puppy/dog is participating in the board and train, this has been proven to help with the bonding process and especially with our psychiatric clientele it helps reassure them that their new puppy/dog is trustworthy and confident enough to be their guardian.
+In some cases, mostly psychiatric and autistic, you will participate in private lessons while your puppy/dog is participating in the early training phase, this has been proven to help with the bonding process and especially with our psychiatric clientele it helps reassure them that their new puppy/dog is trustworthy and confident enough to be their guardian.
 If you are out of the area, these lessons will be incorporated into our home training sessions.